Build a ‘help protocol’ (how to get help without disruption)

 Top tips (makes it work)

-Make steps visible on the wall/slide; praise pupils who follow it.
+Make steps visible on the wall/slide; praise students who follow it.

 Common pitfalls

-Punishing pupils for asking; unclear steps; teacher never coming back.
+Punishing students for asking; unclear steps; teacher never coming back.

 SEND/PP considerations

-Helps pupils with anxiety and low literacy; reduces shame by normalising support for all.
+Helps students with anxiety and low literacy; reduces shame by normalising support for all.

 Tags